Inferring Pluggable Types with Machine Learning: Encodings

 \subsubsection{Pruning Phase 2: Ablation by Node Type}

 Like some Java types are irrelevant for predicting pluggable types, so are some AST node types.
-For example, MemberValuePair and IntersectionType nodes produced by JavaParser would be irrelevant for predicting non-compound types.
+For example, MemberValuePair and IntersectionType nodes are irrelevant for predicting non-compound types.
 To summarize the AST further, we conduct an ablation study on node types.
 For each node type, we drop it and calculate the F1 score on a held-out test set.
 We did the same test by dropping random nodes.
-For node types which get a higher F1 score than dropping random nodes, we drop them from the AST.
+We drop node types which score worse than dropping random nodes from the AST.
+Note that when we prune a node, we connect the node’s children to its parents.